 Eye strain – Eye strain may occur while watching 3-D movies if your eyes are having trouble working together to process the information you are seeing.

-Inability to see 3-D images – Some people are unable to see the 3-D effects on the screen at all and others can see the images but they are not as pronounced as they are to other people.
+Inability to see 3-D images – Some people cannot see the 3-D effects on the screen.
+Others can see the images but they are not as pronounced as they are to other people.

 If you experience these problems while watching 3-D movies, you should schedule a visit to see your eye doctor and have them perform a comprehensive eye exam to figure out what exactly is going on with your vision.
 At that point, they will be able to come up with a treatment plan that’s right for you.